hfpmatheus/ecommerce_clustering/README.md

 ### 3.7.
 Feature Selection:

 Used business knowledge for chose the best features.
-Here I decided to exclude the 'average' features.

 ### 3.9.
 Hyperparameter Fine Tunning: